benlai-tandemhk/Weather/README.md

 ```

 ```
-Proxy Test cases are disable by default because it is just testing the output of the api and you need to provide the api key in the function for fast developing purpose
+Proxy Test cases are disable by default, because it is just testing the output of the api , and you need to provide the api key in the function for fast developing purpose

 Service and Controller will mock the result and doing the unit test

-Both Test show the initial structure of the concept on how to mock the result and make sure the logic inside the function expected.
+Both Tests show the initial structure of the concept on how to mock the result and make sure the logic inside the function are expected.

-Can add more test to converage more logic throw, for example, throw some expection and see if the functions can failover to another methods
+Can add more test to converage more logic throw, for example, throw some expection and see if the functions can failover to another methods or failover to the lifelong Cache

 I didn't do the integration test for cache manager and the external api test.

 ```